aroberge/reeborg/docs/breakout_py_en/_build/html/_sources/bounding_box.txt

 .. topic:: Your turn

     Look at the code and consider the above observations.
 Can you think of a different way of writing the code that could make things better?
+If you do, and especially if you are using two different browsers (one in which to write your own version and another to write my version of the code) to follow this tutorial, you might want to make the relevant change in your own code.

 Bouncing the ball off the paddle
 --------------------------------